brkn8102/Chained-Hash-Table/README.md

 ## System Requirements

-Is	your	program	for	Windows,	Mac,	Linux?
-Are	there	additional	system requirements other	than	the	operating	system?
+This program has been used on both Mac (using Xcode) and Linux (using CodeBlocks) operating systems.

 ## Group Members

-Brandon Knutson
+* Brandon Knutson

 ## Contributors